Just like a good seventeenth century English garden, this

 I read on my phone (because I'm an awful person).
 While out walking around (because I'm a truly awful person).
 Or in the evening on my iPad.
-All my books are on Kindle or in PDFsI use PDF Expert solely for it's 'reading mode' feature.
+All my books are on Kindle or in PDFsI use

 I transfer notes from Drafts into Roam every few days.
 This gives me the chance to link up related concepts, bold key points, highlight really key points, and start collecting Evergreen Notes & Key Concepts at the top of my note.

 I've also become a convert to the church of Taking Notes in Your Own Words.
 I still copy and paste key quotes, but I try to rephrase and rewrite ideas in my own terms as much as possible.
 Doing this just makes synthesising much easier and faster.
 It also helps me think.
 Which is the point of this entire note-taking carnival.

 As my Roam notes develop, I transfer chunks of them over to my public notes on the book

 The idea is that by the time I finish reading a book, I've already done the majority of my thinking, reflecting, writing, and synthesising on it.
 And created a readable summary n+1 other people might find helpful.

 I also like that the system allows me to take my sweet time with a book.
 I can read it deeply, think about it properly, and let my notes on it mature without ending up with a huge backlog of them.